botswin/BotCloud/RESPONSIBLE_USE.md

 ## Publication & Sharing

 When presenting automation research or results that rely on BotCloud, clearly document the defensive objective.
-Redact partner data, avoid disclosing step-by-step bypass instructions, and respect any embargo agreements tied to your contract.
+Redact partner data, avoid disclosing detailed methodology that could be misused to undermine privacy protections, and respect any embargo agreements tied to your contract.

 By continuing to use BotCloud you acknowledge (1) the [Legal Disclaimer](DISCLAIMER.md), (2) these Responsible Use rules, and (3) any additional requirements in your commercial agreement.
 Contact the support team before you run new workloads if you have any doubts about authorization or scope.